userquin/vite-ssg/README.md

 ]
 ```

-With previous configuration, you can now use `router` custom blocks without including `lang` attribute, writing
+With previous configuration, you can now use `route` custom blocks without including `lang` attribute, writing
 all your `route` content with `YAML`.

 #### `@intlify/vite-plugin-vue-i18n`